Post

 grab1

-Data from other sources was also extracted including Firefox data, keychain database and Telegram data, each of them being stored as different files under the staging directory.
+Data from other sources including Firefox data, keychain database and Telegram data, was also extracted and stored as different files under the staging directory.

 grab3